Publicly Released: January 31, 2022

 This report contains data collected from multiple organizations.
 The DoD Office of Inspector General did not independently verify, analyze, or validate the data provided.

-This report contains five sections that identify the programs and operations funded with appropriated amounts or funds otherwise made available for military construction on Guam in FY 2018.
-These sections reported that:
+This report contains five sections that identify the programs and operations funded with appropriated amounts or funds otherwise made available for military construction on Guam in FY 2021.

-- The DoD identified 189 military construction projects and programs, totaling $107.5 million, with estimated completion costs of $1.1 billion.
-Other Federal agencies identified 39 projects and programs, totaling $10.5 million, with estimated completion costs of $68 million.
+2. The DoD identified 270 military construction projects and programs, totaling $447 million, with estimated completion costs of $1.9 billion.
+Other Federal agencies identified 38 projects and programs that were directly associated with the realignment.
+Of the 38 projects and programs, 2 projects and programs had incurred costs of $335,249 and 3 projects and programs had estimated completion costs of $9.4 million.
 (Section 2)

-- The Government of Japan provided revenues of $521.4 million and earned$17.1 million in interest associated with revenues.
+3. The Government of Japan provided revenues of $401.9 million and earned $26 million in interest associated with revenues.
+Also, the Government of Japan obligated $918.9 million and expended $268.6 million.
 (Section 3)

-- The DoD identified a total of 102 contracts, grants, agreements, or other funding mechanisms, totaling $2.2 billion.
-Other Federal agencies identified a total of 28 contracts, grants, agreements, or other funding mechanisms, totaling $2.8 million.
+5. The DoD identified a total of 222 contracts, grants, agreements, or other funding mechanisms, with obligations of $1.2 billion.
+Other Federal agencies identified a total of 35 contracts, grants, agreements, or other funding mechanisms, with obligations of $7.3 million.
 (Section 5)